Things Insurance Companies Don’t Want You to Know About Your Claim

 Insurance Providers Don’t Want You to Hire a Lawyer

 Perhaps the most important thing insurance companies don’t want you to know about your claim is that hiring skilled legal counsel is the simplest and most effective way to strengthen your case and stand up to insurers.
 Insurance companies take advantage of unrepresented claimants all the time and know how to do it well.
-However, with a winning personal injury lawyer at Ostroff Injury Law in your corner, you’ll be able to fight back against those underhanded tactics.
+However, with a winning personal injury lawyer at Ostroff Godshall Injury and Accident Lawyers in your corner, you’ll be able to fight back against those underhanded tactics.